-When the city of Chicago decided to improve the dilapidated Lincoln Park neighborhood, it chose to honor author L. Frank Baum, who used to live in the area in the 1890s, by developing the whimsical Oz Park.
+When the city of Chicago decided to improve the dilapidated Lincoln Park neighborhood, it chose to honor author L. Frank Baum, who lived in the area in the 1890s, by developing the whimsical Oz Park.

-Oz Park has done wonders for its Lincoln Park neighborhood, providing a safe, clean space for both tourists and the community alike.
-In the park, the Wonderful Wizard of Oz is working his magic on the real world.
+Oz Park has done wonders for its Lincoln Park neighborhood, providing a safe, clean space for both tourists and the resident community alike.
+In the park, the Wonderful Wizard of Oz is working his magic in the real world.